 transmit timestamps of NTP packets much more stable and accurate.

 The first three options set the minimum and maximum allowed polling interval,

 and how should be the actual interval adjusted in the specified range.
 Their

 polltarget.
 The default values should be used

 for general servers on the Internet.
-With your own NTP servers or if have
+With your own NTP servers, or if you have

 permission to poll some servers more frequently, setting these options for

-shorter polling intervals may significantly improve the accuracy of the system
+shorter polling intervals might significantly improve the accuracy of the

 The optimal polling interval depends mainly on two factors, stability of the network latency and stability of the system clock (which mainly depends on the temperature sensitivity of the crystal oscillator and the maximum rate of the temperature change).